-- College of Natural Science Doctoral Fellowships
+- University & College of Natural Science Doctoral Fellowships

-- Herbert T. Graham Scholarships
+- Herbert T. Graham Scholarships for students with a demonstrated financial need

 - GAANN (Graduate Assistance in Areas of National Need) MSU has a multi-disciplinary award from the GAANN program which can support students working in areas overlapping with biomolecules.
 This includes numerous fields including energy and environmental science.
 More information can be found here.